 Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis; occasionally, the fungi spread hematogenously, causing extrapulmonary disease.
 Symptoms result from pneumonia or from dissemination to multiple organs, most commonly the skin.
 Diagnosis is clinical, by chest x-ray, or both and is confirmed by laboratory identification of the fungi.
 Treatment is with itraconazole, fluconazole, or amphotericin B.

-(See also the Infectious Diseases Society of America's Practice Guidelines for the Management of Patients with Blastomycosis.)
+(See also the Infectious Diseases Society of America's Practice guidelines for the management of patients with blastomycosis.)

 In North America, the endemic area for blastomycosis includes

-Infection also occurs in the Middle East and Africa.
+Rarely, the infection occurs in the Middle East and Africa.

 Immunocompetent people can contract this infection.
 Although blastomycosis may be more common and more severe in immunocompromised patients, it is a less common opportunistic infection than histoplasmosis or coccidioidomycosis.